-The street food is absolutely a-m-a-z-i-n-g in Singapore!
-Do not hesitate to try it!
+The street food scene is absolutely a-m-a-z-i-n-g in Singapore!
+You will thank me later for the tip!

-It is a well known fact that Singapore is quite pricy.
-But surprisingly, street food is super cheap, it is still a riddle for me how a dish can cost 2-3 $ when a kg. of tomatoes in the supermarket costs the same much?
+It is still a riddle for me how a dish can cost 2-3 $ when a kilo of tomatoes in the supermarket costs the same much?

-Want to know how to save a great deal on fine dining in Singapore?
-Listen up:
+Let me tell you how to save a great deal on fine dining in Singapore:

 There is an application called The Entertainer.

-If you are in Singapore even for just a day, you just have to climb up one of its futuristic looking skyscrapers and enjoy the city’s skyline view!
+If you are in Singapore even for just a day, you just have to climb up one of its futuristic looking skyscrapers and enjoy the city’s skyline!

 I have a couple of places to choose from for you:

 Tired of sightseeing and want to just relax on the beach?
-Singapore has it also!
+Singapore has one also!

 How to get to Sentosa island: